xenith/django-base-template/README.md

 {% if False %}
-# Django 1.5 Base Template #
+# Django 1.6 Base Template #

 ## About ##

 This template is based off of the work of [Mozilla Playdoh][playdoh] and [Two Scoops of Django][twoscoops], as well as experience with other Django layouts/project templates.
-Playdoh is mainly setup for Mozilla's systems, and is currently only designed for Django 1.4.
+Playdoh is mainly setup for Mozilla's systems and is overly-complicated for a simple project template.
+(Though it does provide some very good real-world use examples.)

 This project template is designed for Django 1.4's new startproject template option.
-This version of the project template is designed for Django 1.5.
+This version of the project template is designed for Django 1.6.

-As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.5.
+As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.6.

 [playdoh]: https://github.com/mozilla/playdoh
 [twoscoops]: https://github.com/twoscoops/django-twoscoops-project